Child harness: 1940s–1980s

 By the 1940s in the United Kingdom, child harnesses were fairly common.
 Designs in the United Kingdom and the United States began to change in the 1950s with the straps being made of webbing instead of leather, and purposely designed fittings to make the harnesses easier to use for parents and caregivers.

 In the mid-1950s, various local campaign groups in the United Kingdom began to recommend the use of child harnesses as part of road safety campaigns.
-In addition to recommendations, the campaigns also focused on abolishing the thirty percent sales tax payable on child harnesses, arguing removing the tax would be "a sign that the Government was sincerely interested in the safety of young children."
+In addition to recommendations, the campaigns also focused on abolishing the thirty-percent sales tax payable on child harnesses, arguing removing the tax would be "a sign that the Government was sincerely interested in the safety of young children."
 The debate around possible legislation for child harnesses continued into the 1960s, with the British Standards Institute issuing new safety standards.
 The "stringent specifications" sought to address the "harnesses on the market which were not sufficiently strong to restrain a bouncing baby in a pram, or to take the weight of a falling toddler," with all designs after November 1964 being subject to "rigorous performance tests" for both design and materials.

 Designs advanced further in the 1960s with Roland Cheetham (W.H.
 Cheetham & Sons Limited) inventing the first terylene webbing harness in 1961.
 Going on sale in 1962, the new webbing material had "a high resistance...to abrasion and moisture" with the company claiming the design was "virtually ever-lasting."
 The new materials were lighter than previous versions, and the company also claimed the material was more hygienic as the harness could be washed and dried in five minutes.
-The new design and was awarded the certificate of the Royal Institute of Public Health and Hygiene.
+The new design was awarded the certificate of the Royal Institute of Public Health and Hygiene.
 The design also featured improved fittings "so that the mother does not have to bother with buckles" and could "vary the size easily."
 The harness was sold in four different colors with a suggested retail price of twelve shillings and sixpence.

 Child harness designs remained largely unchanged between the 1970s and 1990s, the most significant change being the replacement of metal parts with plastic parts.
 The most notable exception, patented in 1987, was the "wrist link" or "wrist strap" which dispensed with the chest harness section, instead consisting of a length of webbing with a loop at each end.
 One loop secures around the wrist of the child, while the other is held by the parent or caregiver.
 The idea was to address how parents and/or caregivers could find it "very impractical to use one hand to hold the child at all times" and thus "leaves the parent's hands free."
 The wrist link/strap design was also noted to be "adaptable to children of any size or age".
 Other hands-free adaptions to the established designs of child harnesses were also developed in the late 1980s.